ckt1031/DraconianBot/README.md

 If met any issues, go [here](https://github.com/RealKoolisw/Draconian/issues) to report bug and create new issue for supporting

 ## Changelogs:
-**v2.3 Alpha: (2021-02-10)**
-- Moving all data to MongoDB for better security and reduce storage
-- Economy commands

-**v2.3 Release Candidate: (2021-02-01)**
-- Deleting data from unuesd sevrers and long term not being used data for 2 months
-- Optimize Music System
-- Remove unused NPM Packages
-- Leveling Commands with level cards
-- Optimize Discord Bot CPU & Ram Usage
-- Reset-default commands for privacy follows to official ToS

 **v2.2 Current Stable Released Version: (2021-01-27)**
 - Fixed bot doesn't response in some servers
 - Added help and command info